ShizuVoice/qna-bot/README.md

 - `shutdown` - Shuts down the bot outside the terminal.

 ### Using the bot as a test paper
+Thanks to [DaijobuDes](https://www.github.com/daijobudes) for contributing to the development of the bot, I will make a different guide after verifying the whole process of the testpaper command.

 **Soon™**

 ## Some Notes